Kitware/minerva/docs/datasets-panel.rst

 -----------------------------
 .. image:: img/datasets_panel-selection-boundary_button.png

-This action will visualize boundary bounding box of one or more selected datasets.
+This button visualizes boundary bounding box of one or more selected datasets.

 .. image:: img/datasets_panel-boundary_shown-buttons.png